HumerCode/Amazon-Marketing-Cloud-Insights-on-AWS/README.md

 ### Deploy All

-The deploy all step deploys two AWS CodePipelines, **orion-artifacts** and **orion-satellite**, along with their respective AWS.
+The deploy all step deploys **orion-satellite** AWS CodePipeline along with its respective AWS CloudFormation Stacks.
 The pipelines will self-mutate based on any added child environments or stages and deliver the same infrastructure in the new child environment.
 A number of stages are added by default to the CodePipeline(e.g. security checks with [Bandit](https://github.com/PyCQA/bandit) and [CFNNag](https://github.com/stelligent/cfn_nag), and a testing phase).
 If you recall from the previous phase, these were defined in the Orion Commons library and are now used within the Orion Artifacts and Orion Satellite applications to comply with best practices specified centrally.

-The last stage of each pipeline delivers the artifacts and satellite infrastructure respectively in the child (dev) environment through CloudFormation.
+The last stage of each pipeline delivers the satellite infrastructure respectively in the child (dev) environment through CloudFormation.

 ![Alt](./docs/images/Orion-AMC-Quickstart-Deploy-All.png)

-_Orion-Artifacts:_ This application creates shared resources between teams.
+_Artifacts:_ This application creates shared resources between teams.
 These resources include Lambda Layers, Glue Jobs, and a S3 Bucket to host the Artifacts.

-_Orion-Satellite:_ This application creates the resources for the Data Lake and supporting Microservices.
+_AMCDeliveryKit:_ This application creates the resources for the Data Lake and supporting Microservices.
 All the resources needed for orchestration between services, data processing code, and data and metadata storage are provisioned here.
 For a walkthrough of the steps the AWS CodePipeline goes through to deploy these resources please refer to [here](#orion-satellite-codepipeline-steps).

 ### Insert TPS Records and AMC Workflows